act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 name: HTML page has title
 rule_type: atomic
 description: |
   This rule checks that a non-embedded HTML page has a title.
-HTML pages embedded into other documents, such as through `iframe` or `object` elements are not applicable because they are not web pages according to the definition in WCAG.
 accessibility_requirements:
   wcag20:2.4.2: # Page Titled (A)
     forConformance: true